BARNARD PLACE PARK IS OPEN DAILY FROM DAWN TIL DUSK

 We see Barnard Place Park as a welcoming respite from the busy city in which we live.
-Our design includes a memorial bench in memory of longstanding Barnard Place residents Arta Fritch & Boston Firefighter Scott Salman, along with a wheelchair-accessible raised garden, trees, shrubs, a butterfly garden, bistro-style seating, and a bocce court to honor the history of bocce that was played on this land decades ago.
+Our design includes memorial benches, wheelchair-accessible raised beds, trees, shrubs, a butterfly garden, bistro-style seating, and a recreational bocce court to honor the history of bocce that was played on this land decades ago.

 Chief Executive Officer | President